kr7/DMP/01FCE.md

 # Miniproject 1: Fuel Consumption Estimation

 This file contains some notes related to the miniproject titled "Fuel Consumption Estimation".
+You can execute the codes in this file in Google Colab ( https://colab.research.google.com/ ).

 # Sprint 1: Business Understanding